Wolff Pack Family Collective

 What you're getting, who it's for, and what's actually inside.

-A personalized PDF guide that walks you through the California parental-leave programs that apply to your situation, not a generic handbook.
+A plain-language PDF guide, matched to your answers, that walks you through the California parental-leave programs that apply to your situation.
 It explains SDI (State Disability Insurance), PFL (Paid Family Leave), CFRA (California Family Rights Act aka Job Protection) and FMLA (Family and Medical Leave Act aka Job Protection at larger companies), PDL (Pregnancy Disability Leave.), and DIEC (Disability Insurance Elective Coverage.)in plain language.
-The guide shows you how the programs fit together, gives you scripts and a timeline for talking to HR, and flags the fine-print items most parents miss.
+The guide shows you how the programs fit together, gives you a week-by-week timeline and a Key Dates worksheet, and flags the fine-print items most parents miss.
 Delivered as an instant PDF download right after checkout.

 Roughly 5–15 pages depending on your situation.
 Long enough to actually be useful, short enough to read in one sitting.
 Designed to be skimmable: clear headings, bullet points where they belong, and detailed language where the nuance matters.

-Each guide is built around the situation you answered about.
+Each guide covers one situation, and your answers select which one you receive.
 If your partner has a different role (birthing vs. non-birthing) or different employment situation (W-2 vs. 1099, full-time vs. part-time, etc.), they'll need their own guide for their path.
 The entitlements, math, and timing genuinely differ.

 Come back and retake the questionnaire whenever your circumstances shift.
 New job, new role, going from full-time to part-time, transitioning between employment types.
 A new guide may better fit your new situation.
 Re-purchase is required for the new variant since each guide is its own deliverable.